NuAoA/AnnouncementWindow/readme.md

 * ```load_previous_announcements```:

 When the program is opened, this option will load all announcements in *gamelog.txt* since the last time a fortress was loaded.
+If you open the program with this option before loading your fortress, it will load the announcements from your last game session.

 * ```save_hidden_announcements```: